the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-data.md

 ## Open Data Commons

-Open Data Commons provides three licences that can be applied specifically to data.
+Open Data Commons provides three licenses that can be applied specifically to data.
-The [webpages](https://opendatacommons.org/licenses/index.html) of each of these licences include human-readable summaries, with the ramifications of the legalese explained in a concise format.
+The [webpages](https://opendatacommons.org/licenses/index.html) of each of these licenses include human-readable summaries, with the ramifications of the legalese explained in a concise format.

 ### The Public Domain Dedication and License or PDDL